Diana Chapman Walsh: Legacy at Wellesley

 Wellesley's Alumnae Hall was renamed the Diana Chapman Walsh Alumnae Hall in Walsh's honor after its 2010 renovation.
 The hall was originally constructed in 1923, but was cramped and inaccessible.
-Following its highly successful renovation, it is now home to a 1,000-seat auditorium and the college's Theater Studies Department, and is the site of many of the college's most important events.
+Following its highly successful renovation by Ann Beha Architects (renamed Annum Architects in 2022), it is now home to a 1,000-seat auditorium and the college's Theater Studies Department, and is the site of many of the college's most important events.

 Academic career

-Previously, Dr. Walsh was the Norman Professor at the Harvard School of Public Health, and chair of the Department of Health and Social Behavior.
+Previously, Walsh was the Norman Professor at the Harvard School of Public Health, and chair of the Department of Health and Social Behavior.
 There she developed and led an interdisciplinary program in society and health, an educational initiative in cancer prevention, a program of studies on social norms and substance abuse, and a project on social marketing for public health.
-Prior to that, she was at Boston University, as a University Professor, and Professor of Social and Behavioral Sciences in the School of Public Health.
+Before that, she was at Boston University, as a University Professor, and Professor of Social and Behavioral Sciences in the School of Public Health.

 Walsh is a 1966 graduate of Wellesley College, as an English major.
-At Boston University, she earned an M. S. degree in journalism from in 1971 and, in 1983, a Ph.D. in health policy from the University Professors Program.
+At Boston University, she earned an M. S. degree in journalism in 1971 and, in 1983, a Ph.D. in health policy from the University Professors Program.
 She received the Wallerstein Award for the distinguished graduate thesis in journalism in 1971 and the Alumni Merit Award for the best graduate dissertation by a University Scholar in 1983.

 She spent five years, in the early 1970s, as the information and education director for the Planned Parenthood League of Massachusetts, on whose board she continued to serve for a decade.
 She was senior staff associate of the Massachusetts Commissioner of Public Health and then associate director of the Health Policy Institute at Boston University, where she developed and ran a fellowship program in health policy for corporate executives.
 As a Kellogg National Fellow, from 1987 to 1990, she traveled extensively (to Spain, Russia, Iceland, Norway, Brazil and throughout the United States) studying workplace democracy and patterns of leadership, and writing poetry.